belikeadam/NLP-ASSIGNMENT---CT052-3-M-NLP/NLP_Demo_Presentation_Script(2).md

 > **Our Results:**
 > - Random Forest (deployed): 98.9% accuracy, 98.9% F1-score
-> - We trained 5 models total: SVM, Logistic Regression, Naive Bayes, Random Forest, Gradient Boosting
-> - All our models exceed literature benchmarks
+> Our results: Random Forest at 98.9%.
+All five of our models actually exceed the literature benchmarks.

-> This improvement is attributed to:
-> 1. Enhanced preprocessing including spelling correction
-> 2. Optimized TF-IDF parameters with n-grams up to trigrams
-> 3. Comprehensive hyperparameter tuning using Grid Search
-> 4. Feature engineering (URL markers, currency detection, etc.)"
+> We achieved this through enhanced preprocessing, optimized TF-IDF with trigrams, thorough hyperparameter tuning, and good feature engineering."

 **[Close the dialog]**